When you children are between nine and twelve you have an incredible opportunity to prepare them for adolescence.

 Navigating through the turbulent waters of adolescence

 Many parents believe that the truly significant, foundational choices are made when a child is well into the teen years.
-Our “research” in the laboratory of our sixth-grade Sunday school class, in ministry with youth and families since 1971, and in years of field testing in the Rainey home leads us to believe the most pivotal choices are made during the age span of about eleven to fifteen.
+Our “research” in the laboratory of our sixth-grade Sunday school class, in decades of ministry with youth and families, and in years of field testing in the Rainey home leads us to believe the most pivotal choices are made during the age span of about 11 to 15.
 Wrong choices can tragically alter the course of a child’s life.

 Is there a proven way for parents to steer children safely through the turbulent waters of adolescence?